jxz12/EcoBuilder/README.md

 claim moneys

 LEVELS:
-loop 2 & 3
+loop 2 (fixed loop of 3, need to add edges) & 3 (loop of 4)
 some final bosses
 research TUTORIAL!!!, make score constraint shiny

-make leaderboards more explorable are you sure button fix help text on constraints
+are you sure button
+fix help text on constraints
+double check the teams visualisations (do procrustes for both)

 # Menu
 make icons for reversing drag direction